cosletmihai/grand-somipp-lab/lab1/README.md

 ----

-To start, here is the *menu* from which a waiter can generate an order:
+To start, here is the *menu* from which a waiter can generate an order (more items to come):
 - pizza, `id=1`
 ```json
 {